Ecstasy Withdrawal and Detox

 Treatment for Ecstasy Addiction

-Any of the following therapies and technique may be offered:
+Any of the following therapies and techniques for treating ecstasy addiction may be offered:

 - Individual therapy